Get a free, no obligation personal loan quote with rates as low as 9.99%

 Credit Report Information Is Different

-The information within a credit report is drastically different from country to country which is why the transfer of information is so difficult.
-As an example, some countries report on all the individuals within a household in one report while others have a unique report for each individual.
+The information within a credit report is different from country to country, which is why the transfer of information can be difficult.
+As an example, some countries report on all the individuals within a household in one report, while others have a unique report for each individual.
 Moreover, some information that’s included in your Canadian credit report may not be included in a credit report in another country.

 As such, if credit history information could be transferred from Canada to the U.S., it would have to be adjusted to meet the U.S. credit reporting laws.
-The same would go for any credit information transferred between two other countries.
-It would be extremely challenging and time-consuming to convert historical credit data to meet U.S. standards which is why it isn’t done.
+The same would apply to any credit information transferred between two other countries.
+It would be challenging and time-consuming to convert historical credit data to meet U.S. standards, which is why it isn’t done.

 Technological Barriers